-Australia’s Best Red Wine Blends And Their Regions
+A Guide to Australia’s Best Red Wine Blends

-Once the backbone of the Australian wine industry (along with Fortified styles), red blends have been behind some of the most famous red wines this country has produced – think Penfolds Bin 389, a Cabernet Shiraz blend – but fell out of favour for a time as wine lovers embraced single variety styles.
+Once the backbone of the Australian wine industry (along with Fortified styles), red blends have been behind some of the most famous red wines this country has produced – think Penfolds Bin 389 or the iconic Cabernet Shiraz blend – but they fell out of favour for a time as wine lovers embraced single variety styles.
 That’s all changed however, and red blends are back in a big way – as you’ll discover in this exploration of Australia’s best red wine blends and their key regions!

 Red blends are as they sound – red wine grapes of different varieties, blended together through the winemaker’s art, to produce a rounded, flavoursome and distinctive wine.
 Indeed, many of the most famous red wines in history have been blended wines, including the great Bordeaux and Rhône red blends of France.